Dynamics Of Regular Group Conversations

 And this is good, since monopolizing is a well-known conversation faux pas.
 Unless you hold a very respected position, or you're much more forceful and talkative than everyone else, it's hard to hog the stage in a bigger discussion.
 If you're rambling at someone in a one-on-one conversation they may pretend to be interested and let you speak out of politeness.
 In a group that duty to be courteous is diffused.
 Also, keeping one person hostage is bad enough, but it's considered extra selfish to hold a group captive, so it won't be long before someone cuts you off.

 With a bigger audience to impress, people are more prone to showing off

-People brag or try too hard to seem funny, interesting, or dominant in one-on-one conversations, but group discussions really tend to bring this behavior out.
+People still brag or try too hard to seem funny, interesting, or dominant in one-on-one conversations, but group discussions really tend to bring out this behavior.
 There can be a more competitive, one-upping dynamic.
 Be aware it might happen to you and try to rein yourself in if you're tempted to try to impress everyone.

-Sometimes when a group of people are together they have on big discussion.
+Sometimes when a group gathers they have one big discussion.
 In other situations the configuration will continually change as people break into sub-conversations, stay in them for a while, and then look for new ones to join.
 This often happens when the group is sitting around a table in a noisy environment and it's too loud for everyone to hear the people farthest from them.

-In a group of seven people, three might be talking together, while two other pairs are having one-on-one side-discussions.
+In a group of seven people, three might be talking together, while two other pairs are having one-on-one side discussions.
 A few minutes later there may be two sub-groups of three and four each.
-Five minutes after that everyone may be talking together.
+Five minutes after that everyone may have stopped to hear one friend's story.
 It's almost like the larger group is a tiny party that people circulate around and mingle in.